-If you are a bi-weekly paid employee: The

-amount you designate for SRP will be deducted from each paycheck - please ignore the monthly indicator.
+If you are a bi-weekly paid employee: The amount you designate for SRP will be deducted from each paycheck - please ignore the monthly indicator.

 You can elect to set aside pre-tax dollars, up to the IRS maximum (indexed each year).
-The maximum contribution for 2020 is \$19,500.
-If you will be age 50 or older, you may make additional catch-up contributions - up to \$6,500 in 2020 - to the SRP.
+See page 35 for the annual maximum amount.
 Once you reach this limit, Workday will automatically stop your contributions for the remainder of the year.